PyThor97/PyThor_Timer/README.md

 - Fully client-side, efficient and isolated per player
 - Chat suggestions for both commands

+## Installation
+- Download the resource in your resources folder
+- Add `ensure PyThor_Timer` to you server.cfg

 ## 🚀 Commands

 - `/timer 5 min` → Starts a 5-minute countdown